 - Insert the new filter (with the arrow pointing toward the motor)

 Need Additional Help Changing Your Filter?

-If you need help changing your filter or have questions about your furnace, you can always reach out to us at Michael Bonsby Heating & Air Conditioning!
+If you need help changing your filter or have questions about your furnace, you can always reach out to us at Michael Bonsby HVAC & Plumbing!
 We have over 20 years of experience in the Maryland and DC area, so you can rely on our expertise.